bharathsudharsan/ML-MCU/README.md

 4. [MNIST Handwritten Digits](http://yann.lecun.com/exdb/mnist/): Here, we extracted data fields for digit 6, with positive and negative samples.
 Then using *Opt-SGD*, we trained a binary classifier on MCUs, that distinguishes digit 6 from other digits, based on the input features.

 5. [MNIST Handwritten Digits](http://yann.lecun.com/exdb/mnist/) in a multi-class setting: Contains 10 classes (digits 0 to 9).
 The onboard *Opt-OVO* trained multi-class classifier should distinguish digits, based on the input features.
 6. [Australian Sign Language signs](https://archive.ics.uci.edu/ml/datasets/Australian+Sign+Language+signs+(High+Quality)): Here, the class count is 50 since it contains data of 50 Auslan signs varying from *alive* to *more*.
-Then using *Opt-OVO*, we trained classifiers on MCUs, that distinguish Auslan signs based on the input features.
+Then using *Opt-OVO*, we trained a classifier on MCUs, that distinguish Auslan signs based on the input features.

 **Tip:** Before using the implementation of our algorithms for onboard training, for the first time, we recommend users to use better resource boards like ESP32 and Adafruit Feather nrf52, then move on to using the tiny ones like Arduino Nano, Uno, etc.